coopercenter/process-mapping/README.md

 Any changes made to the master branch are automatically pushed into the live server on Azure.
 Make sure changes are as intended before pushing to the master branch.
 Commit changes to branches other than master branch then merge when appropriate.
 Make sure you commit changes frequently to save changes to GitHub.

 ### Azure
-SolTax are hosted on Azure which is a cloud computing platform run by Microsoft.
+SolTax are hosted on Azure which is a cloud platform by Microsoft.
 When commit changes are pushed onto the master branch, it is deployed directly to Azure.
-For Azure login information, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).
+For Azure login, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).

 ## Structure
 __images__ - The folder contains the images used in the Solar Permit Map <br>
-__main.js__ - Contains JavaScript functions used to create HTML elements (Modals, navigation bar etc.) that are shared __staticwebapp.config.json__ - Overrides default 404.html page to instead use 404.html from the repository <br>
+__main.js__ - Contains JavaScript functions used to create HTML elements (Modals, navigation bar etc.) that are shared <br>
+__style.css__ - Contains styling/positioning for all elements
+__staticwebapp.config.json__ - Overrides default 404.html page to instead use 404.html from the repository <br>
 __swim-lanes__ - The folder contains the various Solar Permit Map pages (Accessed from navigation bar dropdown) <br>
 &nbsp;&nbsp;&nbsp;&nbsp;__exempt-130-permit.html__ - Exempt from DEQ Section 130 Permit <br>